Predictions for the Leptonic Dirac CP-Violating Phase: Analysis and Results

-Note that $P_z(z)$ in Eqs.~\eqref{eq:Pzintstart} and~\eqref{eq:Pzint} is a probability density consistent with results from the global fit for $s_{12}^2$.
-To perform the integral of Eq.~\eqref{eq:Pzint}, the only part we are missing is the distribution $P_c(c_0(b,z))$.
-We can try to guess the shape of $P_c$ as a curve that depends on a few parameters and find the best values for said parameters by performing the integral for a few values of $z$.
-For example, if we assume $P_c$ to be a normalized Gaussian curve, we would need to evaluate the above integral for at least two different values of $z$ to obtain an estimation of the center of the peak (the mean of $c$) and the width of the distribution (related to the standard deviation of $c$).
+We can try to guess the shape of $P_c(c_0(b,z))$ as a curve that depends on a few parameters and find the best values for said parameters by doing the integral for a few values of $z$.
+For example, if $P_c$ is taken to be a normalized Gaussian curve, we would need to evaluate the integral for at least two different values of $z$ to obtain an estimation of the center of the peak (the mean of $c$) and the width of the distribution (related to the standard deviation of $c$).
 As discussed in the Appendix, we can also choose modified distributions such as the skew normal distribution $P_{\rm skew}$, or the Gram-Charlier distribution $P_{\rm GC}$.
-Any of these distributions can be used as $P_c(c)$ in Eq.~\eqref{eq:Pzint}.
-Note that both $P_{\rm skew}$ and $P_{\rm GC}$ reduce to $P_{\rm Gauss}$ for $s=k=0$.
+Any of these distributions can be used as $P_c(c)$ in Eq.~\eqref{eq:Pzint} (both $P_{\rm skew}$ and $P_{\rm GC}$ reduce to $P_{\rm Gauss}$ for $s=k=0$).
 To properly estimate $P_c(c)$ we need to use at least as many test $z$ values as parameters in the choice of distribution functions.

-The procedure is then as follows: (i) select one of the density functions to use as $P_c$ in Eq.~\eqref{eq:Pzint}, (ii) select a series of test $z$ values, (iii) evaluate the integral for each test $z$ value, (iv) compare the estimation from the integral with the actual value of $P_z(z)$ from global fit, (v) minimize the difference between actual and estimated $P_z(z)$ by changing the density function parameters.
+The procedure is then: (i) select one of the density functions to use as $P_c$ in Eq.~\eqref{eq:Pzint}, (ii) select a series of test $z$ values, (iii) evaluate the integral for each test $z$ value, (iv) compare the estimation from the integral with the actual value of $P_z(z)$ from global fit, (v) minimize the difference between actual and estimated $P_z(z)$ by changing the density function parameters.
 The fourth step could be carried out using absolute differences between estimated and actual $P_z(z)$ or weighted with the actual value of $P_z(z)$ from global fit to give more relevance to points with higher probability.
-In what follows, the test points that will be used are the central value of $z$, the $\pm 1\sigma$ values, the $\pm 3\sigma$ values and the points at half distance between $\pm 1\sigma$ and $\pm 3\sigma$ which, presumably, should be close to $\pm 2\sigma$.
-Weighted differences between the actual and estimated $P_z(z)$ will be used so that in cases where the probability density function can only give good precision for a few points, the points with higher probability are automatically used.
-For $P_z(z)$ we will use $\exp[-\chi^2(z)/2]$ times a normalization factor, with $\chi^2(z)$ given by the one-dimensional $\chi^2$ projection for $s_{12}^2$ provided in NuFIT's website~\cite{nufitweb}
+Here the test points that will be used are the central value of $z$, the $\pm 1\sigma$ values, the $\pm 3\sigma$ values and the points at half distance between $\pm 1\sigma$ and $\pm 3\sigma$ which, presumably, should be close to $\pm 2\sigma$.
+Weighted differences between the actual and estimated $P_z(z)$ will be used so that in cases where the probability density function can only give good precision for a few points, the points with higher probability are selected.